tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/01_DSAR/01_02_03_DSAR_Tasks_Next_Stages.md

 <img src="../images/01_02_03_DSAR_Data_Collection_Task.png" width="80%" height="80%">

 3. Click the **Operations** tab and select the **CollectCaseCustomerData** operation.
 This automatic operation retrieves the customer data from any integrated system.
+Populate the information for the customer ID field as presented in the image below.

 <img src="../images/01_02_03_DSAR_Data_Collection_operations.png" width="80%" height="80%">